Is Your Marketing Plan Fit for Purpose?

 Another reason that the marketing plan may require adjustment is a sudden change in conditions impacting your business; market changes, new competition or technology, any other factors affecting your business; the impact of Brexit on Sterling for example.

-Troubleshooting your plan
+Troubleshooting your marketing plan

-The key lies in the objectives, targets and key performance indicators set up at the beginning of the plan.
+The key lies in the objectives, targets and key performance indicators set up at the beginning of the marketing plan.
 These will be tailored to suit your business and careful scrutiny of the data will give you invaluable insights.
 You will be able to pinpoint which elements of your strategy aren’t working by looking at the numbers, for example:

 - Are your sales up, down, or flat?
 Which products / services / markets / customers are performing particularly well or badly?

 - Are you getting fewer leads and new business opportunities?
 Has the cost of acquisition of those leads increased?

 - Has your average order value declined?